lschnartzke/ldapfill-rs/README.md

 ## Modifiers
 To allow reusing text files, some modifiers can be applied to the configuration values.
 At the time of writing, there are the following modifiers:

+* file(arg) - Use a random line of this file as a value, whenever the modifier is used

 * combine(args...) - Combines multiple values.
 If a provided argument is a file, a random value from the file will be used.
 If it cannot be resolved to a file, the value will be used as-is.